RahatIbraimkyzy/CV/README.md

-My CV with HTML.Link of the website :https://rahatibraimkyzy.github.io/CV/
+My CV with HTML.

+Link of the website :https://rahatibraimkyzy.github.io/CV/